Faye S. Taxman: Mechanisms for effective communication

 According to Tools of the Trade, positive outcomes are more likely to arise when the offender is persuaded.
 As such, the examination process places strong emphasis on employee skills, specifically, communication and obtaining information relevant to the proper examination of offenders.
-Such information is then processed and used to construct “supervision plans” and “behavioural contracts”.
-In this, offenders receive constant feedback and have an obligation to improve their behaviour.
+Such information is then processed and used to construct “supervision plans” and “behavioral contracts”.
+In this, offenders receive constant feedback and have an obligation to improve their behavior.
 This translates the goal of the offender rehabilitation and reduction of criminal recidivism into an actionable and measurable plan.
-Such an approach requires open and effective communication between employees and offenders at all times so as to provide the opportunity for individuals to adopt the appropriate skillset to recognise and redress behavioural deficiencies.
+Such an approach requires open and effective communication between employees and offenders at all times so as to provide the opportunity for individuals to adopt the appropriate skillset to recognise and redress behavioral deficiencies.

 Within the correctional facilities workplace environment, this process is more formally referred to as “staff-offender contacts”.
 It is paramount such communications are unambiguous so as to streamline the achievement of mutual offender and employee goals.
 The interview-style discussion adheres to a semi-structure of: introduction, middle and summary.
 In this, the conversation remains primarily goal-orientated while maintaining adaptability to employee methods.